IridiumIO/CompactGUI/README.md

 ------
 &nbsp;

-**Complete rewrite underway as of May 2022 using .NET 6.0 and WPF.
+**Complete rewrite underway as of June 2022 using .NET 6.0 and WPF.
 See the [v3alpha branch](https://github.com/IridiumIO/CompactGUI/tree/v3alpha)**

 &nbsp;